 Let's face it, we all love getting free stuff.
-Whether it's a dessert at Costco or a sample-sized lotion from Sephora, it's hard to say no to free.
-Product sampling has a wide range of benefits that boil down to a few key consumer insights.
+Whether it's a dessert at Costco or a sample-size lotion from Sephora, it's hard to say no to free samples.
 We know sampling works, but we often forget to mention the root of why.

 To help you understand, we did a little digging ourselves and broke down the top factors that make sampling so successful.

-By minimizing the potential risk, consumers are more likely to buy a product they've tried rather than one that is foreign to them.
+Giving away free products is also a great way to softly nudge consumers towards picking your brand over another as consumers are more likely to buy a product they've tried rather than one that is foreign to them.

-Humans naturally feel indebted to those who have done something for them, including something as simple as giving them a free sample.
-When you share free product with them, a mental desire to reciprocate the gesture comes into play.
+This also applies to something as simple as giving consumers a free sample.
+When you share a free product with a consumer, a mental desire to reciprocate the gesture comes into play.

 When you give your consumers the opportunity to trial your product, you're giving them a chance to intimately interact with it.
 Allowing them to taste, smell and experience your product creates a sentimental bond that is more powerful than any other direct marketing method.

 By providing a free sample within your marketing efforts, brands can create a stronger first impression than any stand alone marketing efforts ever could.

 7 Free Sample Program Ideas That You Must Try

 Let’s now take a look at some great ideas for sampling marketing programs that work.